XMU-Kuangnan-Fang-Team/GENetLib/docs/source/index.rst

 - Examples for main functions

-Welcome to provide your feedback, and the ways to contact us are provided in :ref:`outlook <outlook-label>`.
+Welcome to provide your feedback and make contributions to our package, we will be grateful for all the contributors.
+The ways to contact us are provided in :ref:`outlook <outlook-label>`.

 .. toctree::